SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Code optimization during start-up
 - Added: Releasing memory cause of not using start-up stuff during runtime anymore
 - Added: New override features for elements added.
 The override features are explained inside the Wiki of the adapter
+- Added: When duplicating an element, the override properties are also duplicated

-- FIX: If image URL from datapoint is empty - remove the displayed image (useful for weather datapoints)
+- FIX: If image URL from datapoint is empty or NULL - remove the displayed image (useful for weather datapoints)
 - FIX: If icon or svg was duplicated, the defined color was not adopted
 - FIX: Datasource could not be deleted (#145)
+- FIX: Added fail handler, if trying to duplicate a line, which is not possible

 ### 0.2.2 (2024-02-15)
 - Added: if using datasource as an image URL, in some cases the picture url is empty (for forecasts e.g.) - Chrome displayed a broken image